benmvp/slides/2023/connecttech/divops.md

 - The promise with these is that you connect your Vercel project to a repo
   - So that whenever we commit to `main`, it'll run checks & build automatically
   - Then when everything passes it'll deploy to Production
-- And many of these services offer what's called **branch previews**
+- And many of these services offer what are called **branch previews**
   - We can push up a branch or create a PR and we can see what our update will look like in Production

 /////